Keplyx/Source-Map-Renamer/README.md

 ##How to use

-1. First, select your csgo folder. *eg: [steam directory]/Counter-Strike Global Offensive/csgo*
+1. First, select your game folder. *eg: [steam directory]/Counter-Strike Global Offensive/csgo*
 2. Then enter your old map name without .bsp, or select it in the file browser. *eg: de_dust2*
 3. Click on Find, and a list of all found files will be displayed
 4. If you don't want to rename some of the files, select them and click on Do not rename selected